myersm0/werkverzeichnis/README.md

 - [x] Schubert complete piano sonatas

 Goals for the first quarter of 2026:
-- [ ] local NLP routines for automated accuracy checks and updates
+- [ ] local routines for automated accuracy checks and updates
-- [ ] MongoDb server for apps to connect
+- [ ] MongoDb server for apps to connect to
+- [ ] extend and cross-reference with [OpenOpus](https://openopus.org/) data
 - [ ] Bach complete works
 - [ ] Beethoven complete works
 - [ ] Haydn complete works